MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/07-working-with-wmi.md

 There are several additional benefits to using CIM sessions instead of just specifying a computer name.
 When running multiple queries to the same computer, using a CIM session is more efficient than using the computer name for each query.
 Creating a CIM session only sets up the connection once.
 Then, multiple queries use that same session to retrieve information.
-USing the computer name requires the cmdlets to set up and tear down the connection with each individual query.
+Using the computer name requires the cmdlets to set up and tear down the connection with each individual query.

 The `Get-CimInstance` cmdlet uses the WSMan protocol by default, which means the remote computer